clash-lang/clash-compiler/docs/developing-hardware/flags.rst

 .. _`Edalize`: https://github.com/olofk/edalize

+-fclash-no-ternary-operator
+  Do not use conditional assignment, nor the ternary operator, when translating expressions isomorphic to ``if b then t else f``, but use a sequential process or always block instead.

+  **Default:** Use conditional assignment and ternary operators

 -main-is
   When using one of ``--vhdl``, ``--verilog``, or ``--systemverilog``, this flag refers to synthesis target.
 For example, running Clash with